 During this time, even though your bones may still be strong enough to prevent unusual fractures and you have no signs to alert you to the disease, bone loss may become detectable with a bone density test.

 Yes.
 Men get osteoporosis too.
-In fact, about 1.5 million men over the age of 65 have osteoporosis.
-Osteoporosis usually starts later -- about 10 years later -- in men.
+In fact, about 2 million men over the age of 65 have osteoporosis.
+Osteoporosis usually starts later and progresses more slowly in men.
 Still, osteoporosis in men is just as disabling and painful as it is in women.

 How Common Is Osteoporosis Today?